WhatsARanjit/get_shows/README.md

 This value will be URI parameters added to your
 RSS search URL.
 These may include sorting parameters, user filters, or other indexes.

+`torrent_url`:<br />
+The torrent_url is a dynamic URL that is generated from the variables %uri (torrent_url), %showname (name of show in hash), and %options (torrent_options).
+For example, you can set it to '%uri/%showname/%options'.

 `torrent_cmd`:<br />
 Get_shows is torrent-agnostic.
 That is, indicate the